 Counseling

 Cook Counseling Center: The counseling center offers individual and group counseling for graduate students enrolled on the Blacksburg campus.
-During the academic year, the center holds walk-in hours in the Graduate Life Center (consult the center for more information).
+The center also has an embedded counselor at the Graduate Life Center, Katie Hundley: M.Ed.

 Women's Center: The center serves as an on-campus (Blacksburg) focal point for services for survivors of sexual assault, relationship violence, stalking, cyberstalking and harassment, as well as their friends and families.
 Trained professionals are available to provide individual and group counseling, advocacy and support.
 Additional services include help with academic relief and accompaniment to the hospital, law enforcement and judicial proceedings.